-For ACM student chapters that maintain an outstanding chapter Web site.
-Tell us about the design and content of your Web site and any noteworthy features.
+For ACM student chapters that maintain an outstanding chapter website.
+Tell us about the design and content of your website and any noteworthy features.
 Also tell us how you created it and what you do to keep it up to date.
-And don't forget to provide the URL so the judges can check it out.
+Don't forget to provide the URL so the judges can check it out.

-For ACM student chapters that have done an excellent job of recruiting student ACM members.
+For ACM student chapters that have done an excellent job of recruiting chapter members.
 Tell us about your recruiting program.
-How do you let students at your school know about ACM and how do you get them interested in joining?
+How do you let students at your school know about your chapter and how do you get them interested in joining?
 What factors are most critical to your success?
-How many members does your chapter have and how many of them have joined the Association?
+How many individuals does your chapter have?

 Outstanding Community Service

 For ACM student chapters that have made significant contributions to their communities through one major service project or a series of smaller projects.
 Tell us about each project, who it served, and how many people participated.
 Why was your chapter interested in these particular projects?
 If you have web pages for these projects, include the URLs.